 Tom Jackson, Métis musician, actor, and activist, has had a significant impact on Canadian society through his humanitarian efforts and his dedication to making a difference in the lives of the less fortunate.
 Among his numerous altruistic endeavours, he combined his musical talent with a national effort to end hunger by creating the Huron Carole Benefit Concert Series, an annual cross-county concert tour to raise money for the Canadian Association of Food Banks.
 Jackson has received both Genie and Gemini Awards and two of his albums have been nominated for Juno Awards.

 The Creation of the World as Told by the Quiché Maya

 The Popul Vuh is from Guatamala and considered to be the oldest pre-Columbian book.
 The text is printed in the Quiché language on paper made from the bark of the fig tree in the Mayan tradition.
 Along with an English translation the accordion style book is enclosed in a linen box with gold stamping by Judi Conant.
-An important addition to the Javitch Collection of books about the Aboriginal peoples of North and South America.
+An important addition to the Gregory Javitch Collection of books about Indigenous peoples.
 [F 1465 P8 C74 2003 folio]

 Dr Daniel Kahneman

 Daniel Kahneman is a key pioneer and theorist of behavioural finance and prospect theory, which describes how individuals make decisions under conditions of risk and explains seemingly irrational risk management behaviour in human beings Kahnemen is the recipient of numerous awards including the Bank of Sweden Prize in Economic Sciences in Memory of Alfred Nobel (with Dr. Amos Tversky of Hebrew University, now deceased) for ground-breaking work integrating psychological research into economics.